Amazon Stock Analysis (NASDAQ:AMZN)

 - Amazon's revenue growth came in at 22.4% in 2016 Q4.

-- The operating cash flow looks good at 14.2 times the net income.
+- The company has an operating cash flow which is 14.2 times the net income.
+We see this as a positive signal.

 - Amazon's return on invested capital of 16.5% is good.

-- The company has a healthy free cash flow margin of 19.8%.
+- Amazon has a healthy FCF (Free Cash Flow) margin of 19.8%.

 Should you sell AMZN stock?